Sir-Chester-King/Python-Application-Using-Kubernetes-Volumes-EmptyDir/README.md

 ---
 <a name="description"></a>
 ## Description
-This application allow to user to store into a file saome User's data info, such as Name, Surname, Address and Phone Number; and view the data stored too.<br>
+This application allow to user to store into a file some User's data info, such as Name, Surname, Address and Phone Number; and view the data stored too.<br>
 The storing of data are set in a file, and this file, will be stored into a <mark>Pod's Volume</mark> using the specification <strong>EmptyDir {}</strong>.<br>
 The purpose of this app is to understand how to deploy, run and store data inside <em>Pod's Volume</em><br>
 The application works via Terminal bash, not GUI.<br>